 - 1 pinch pepper freshly ground

-- 3-4 tablespoons creme fraiche (optional) do not include to make the dish vegan
+- 3-4 tablespoons creme fraiche (optional) do not include for a vegan option

 - Preheat oven at 180 C/ 350 F/ Gas Mark 4.

-- Cut tomatoes into quarters or halves, finely chop half rosemary, peppers and onions cut into chunks, four cloves of garlic (leave the skin on).
-Put all in a baking tray, toss them and sprinkle some salt, olive oil and freshly grind some black pepper.
+- Cut tomatoes into quarters or halves, finely chop half rosemary, peppers, carrots and onions cut into chunks, 2 cloves of garlic (leave the skin on).
+Put all in a baking tray, toss them and sprinkle some salt, drizzle olive oil and freshly grind some black pepper.
 Place in the oven and roast for 25-30 min.
 At this point, you can increase the oven temperature to 200 C/ 400 F/ Gas mark 6 if you wish.
-Don’t forget to sprinkle the balsamic vinegar if you choose to put it in.
+Don’t forget to sprinkle the balsamic vinegar if you choose to add it.
 It’s really nice I do recommend you try it.

 Making the polenta